 When and How do I apply?

-- Part-time students submit a paper application which takes approx. 5-10 weeks to process
+- Part-time students submit a paper application which takes approximately 5-10 weeks to process.

-- Full-time students complete an online application which takes approx. 2-5 weeks to process
+- Full-time students complete an online application which takes approximately 2-5 weeks to process.

 Here are a few tips for applying for a student loan:

 - Read all the material with the application form before filling out an application.

 - Never lie on your application.
 Random audits are conducted every year and if it is found that you lied on your application, you won't be able to apply for another Government Student Loan.
 EVER.

 - If the application asks for financial data that has not occurred yet (e.g. the application asks for earnings from employment till the end of August and it is currently June), give an honest estimate.
 If the amount you estimated turns out to be very different from the actual amount, you have the option to contact Manitoba Student Aid and inform them of the discrepancy, and they will most likely adjust accordingly.